lsst-sqre/sqr-080/index.rst

 Ideally something like https://github.com/srstevenson/nb-clean would be integrated in the development workflow.

 This may also be of use to other notebook repo maintainers.

+**Status:** There is a pre-commit hook and a Github action that runs the pre-commit hook for system-test.

 Write-Only (or not)